Skip to content

 sh

-yarn vite build --watch
+pnpm vite build --watch

 3. As the instructions above outline, next, inside your consuming application, run yarn link "@kong/kongponents"